Technius/technius.github.io/content/post/eithert-error-handling.md

 I've shown that using `EitherT` can make error handling far more readable.
 Like I briefly mentioned above, `EitherT` works for effectful types such as `Option[Either[String, Int]]` or `IO[Either[String, Int]]`.
-Since these types are so generally, it's easy to see that `EitherT` has a large variety of use cases, especially for short-circuiting steps.
+Since these types can be quite general, it's easy to see that `EitherT` has a large variety of use cases, especially for short-circuiting steps.
+To find more examples on how to use `EitherT`, consult the [`EitherT` docs on the Cats website][eithert_docs_cats].

 Sometimes, it might be desirable to use `EitherT` in situations involving parallel validation (e.g. validate all fields at the same time and return a list